Álarcos énekes: Season 3

 Note: Each panelist was given a Super Card (Szuperkartya), a one-use item that allows for a judge to try and immediately guess the identity of a celebrity behind one of the masks.
 If they get it right, the masked celebrity must immediately take it off and be eliminated from the competition.
+If they get it wrong, it will be discarded and the masked celebrity is safe.
 Ervin Nagy used his Super Card on Strawberry (Eperke) and got his guess right which caused Chameleon (Kaméleon) to join.
 Fluor Tomi used his Supercard on Ladybug (Katica) and got his guess right which caused Hippo (Víziló) to join.
 Zsofi used her Supercard on Gorilla and got her guess right which caused Automaton (Automata) to join.